-Australia protests Qatar examinations of women passengers
+Australia protests Qatar airport’s exams of women passengers

 Wolfgang Babeck, who was returning home to Australia on the flight, said women were taken from the plane regardless of their age.

 “When the women came back, many of them or probably all of them were upset.
-One of them was in tears, a younger woman, and people couldn’t believe what had happened,” Babeck told ABC.
+One of them was in tears, a younger woman, and people couldn’t believe what had happened,” Babeck said.

 “They told me they had to take their underwear off or their clothes from the bottom and then it was inspected whether they had given birth,” Babeck added.